caido/documentation/src/features/Overview/scope.md

 ## Using scope presets

-Once you have created a scope preset, you can apply it to the intercept and search pages by selecting it from the "Scope Preset" dropdown located in the top left corner of each page.
+Once you have created a scope preset, you can apply it to the http history and search pages by selecting it from the "Scope Preset" dropdown located in the top left corner of each page.

 When you select a scope preset from the dropdown, the table in the page will be filtered based on the hosts defined in the selected scope preset.